Revised July 22, 2013

 Intellectual property may exist in the form of material that is not protectable by legal means, but by its nature is of commercial value.
 An example of this would be a monoclonal antibody or the like produced from a unique, continually growing, biological, culture.
 Intellectual property of this sort should be disclosed by its creator(s) in the same manner as described above.

-The Research Foundation contracts with the Mid-America Commercialization Corporation (MACC) for the commercialization of intellectual property that is assigned to it.
-From the point of disclosure, the Research Foundation and MACC work with the inventor(s)/creator(s) to market the invention to companies that might be interested in further development of the intellectual property.
+The Research Foundation contracts with the Kansas State University Institute for Commercialization (KSU-IC) for the commercialization of intellectual property that is assigned to it.
+From the point of disclosure, the Research Foundation and KSU-IC work with the inventor(s)/creator(s) to market the invention to companies that might be interested in further development of the intellectual property.
 The ultimate goal is the creation of a marketable product that yields a reasonable financial return.

 A majority of the inventions disclosed are in the very early stages of development and require a substantial investment of time and money to carry them through to the final stages of production.
 Oftentimes it is necessary to further develop the invention in order to make it more attractive to an external company for commercialization.
 Various means are available for technology development, including sponsored research and formation of local start-up companies.